Laetitia Ky: Style and Method

 Ky's hallmark style is creating sculptures from wire, thread and her dreadlocks, which are lengthened with weaves into her natural hair.
 The sculptures are made while the extensions are attached to her natural hair.
 She calls this style the Ky Concept.
 These styles express her creativity and increasingly, her politics.

 Each sculpture takes between twenty minutes and six hours to create.
 The first iteration of her sculptural hair art involved wrapping braids in African wax print cloth.
+On rare occasions she has sculpted the hair of another person, such as her younger sister, who she included in her artwork.

 Activism

 Over time Ky's sculptures have become more political, and in 2017 she used her platform on social media to raise awareness.
 That piece showed a man lifting up a woman's skirt, sculpted from her braids.
 The same year, she produced a piece that created bulging muscles over her slim arm, with the intent to raise awareness about bullying, especially the damage it can do in childhood, which Ky experienced.

 Sex-based oppression is a recurring theme in Ky's art; she has made sculptures in protest of practices such as breast flattening, female genital mutilation, and American anti-abortion laws.
 Ky has cited this as a source of tension between Western and African feminists, saying that although she respects the Western feminist perspective, "as an African artist and feminist, I have the duty to be loud about our perspective that is way too often silenced and forgotten."
+After a 2023 interview with Télérama did not include mention of her stance against the rights of transgender people, public outry led to the newspaper adding a correction.

 Ky began to incorporate more messaging about race in her art after gaining more international attention.
 She has stated that although she had previously felt the desire to change her skin color and African features, embracing her natural hair had led her to additionally embrace other African features; this has been a motivating factor in creating natural hair centered art.

 Ky is seen by many as a figurehead in the natural hair movement.